The Dark Pattern Titelbild

 In The Dark Pattern, two experts in business ethics and decision-making challenge the conventional view that corporate misconduct happens because of a handful of bad actors.
 Instead, the book shows how entire organizations can fall off the moral cliff because good people become ethically blind.

 Drawing on the latest insights from behavioral science, the authors identify nine toxic elements that lead to corporate scandals and offer nine actionable lessons for building morally resilient organizations.
-Essential listening for business leaders, The Dark Pattern offers real-world guidance for defending companies against the subtle dynamics of moral erosion.
+Essential reading for business leaders, The Dark Pattern offers real-world guidance for defending companies against the subtle dynamics of moral erosion.

-Arbeitsplatz- & Organisationsverhalten True Crime Wirtschaftskriminalität
+Arbeitsplatz- & Organisationsverhalten Management & Leadership True Crime Wirtschaftskriminalität

 Diese Titel könnten dich auch interessieren